apluslms/aplus-manual/m03_acos/introduction.rst

 Example activities
 ------------------

-The following ACOS activity types were illustrated in a A+ workshop on May 30, 2018.
+The following ACOS activity types were illustrated in an A+ workshop on May 30, 2018.

 jsparsons-python
   Example exercise for constructing Python code by dragging code elements.